Student Bedsit Agreement (Rent Exclusive of Outgoings)

 This Agreement provides for the student to pay for outgoings, such as Council Tax (if the property is separately rated) (although the student may qualify for a Council Tax exemption – see the commentary on Clause 4 below), utilities charges, telephone and broadband, in addition to the rent.
 If the property is not separately rated for Council Tax purposes, the Tenant's proportion of the Council Tax payment must be included in the rent.
 Under the Tenant Fees Act 2019 ('the TFA') Council Tax cannot be paid to the Landlord unless it is included in the rent.
 The costs of cleaning any communal areas must also only be charged if these costs are included in the rent.
 If the rent is to include other outgoings, please use the Bedsit (Incl Rent).

 The Student Bedsit Agreement is an Assured Shorthold Tenancy (AST).
-This is the usual form of tenancy granted by private landlords.
+This is the usual form of tenancy granted by private landlords in England.
+If your property is in Wales, you will grant an occupation contract.
+Model written statements for the occupation contracts can be found in Renting Homes Wales.
 Unlike other forms of residential tenancy, a tenant under an AST has virtually no security of tenure.
-As long as the proper procedures are followed, a Landlord can regain possession of the property after six months.
+As long as the proper procedures are followed, a landlord can regain possession of the property after six months.

 The Landlord is likely to require the student’s parents to act as guarantors.
 The Student Tenancy Agreement Guarantee should be used for this.